Martha Marek: Early life

-Martha was born in Vienna in 1897 but orphaned at an early age.
+Martha was born in Vienna in 1897 but was orphaned at an early age.
 She was then cared for by a relatively poor family.

-In 1919 she was working in a dress shop when she met 74 year old Mortice Fritch, the rich owner of a department store and 50 years her senior.
+In 1919 she was working in a dress shop when she met 74-year-old Mortice Fritch, the rich owner of a department store and 50 years her senior.
 The following year (aged 23) she became his lover.
 He sent her to expensive finishing schools in France and England where she got a taste for the rich life.
 She returned to Vienna to live with Fritch but met engineer Emil Marek and had an affair with him.
 Fritch died and left Martha his entire estate in the Vienna Woods in August 1923.
 Martha married Emil in 1924.
 However, within two years, the money was used up by the couple.

 In 1925 Martha and her husband Emil first entered the mass media coverage: Emil had lost his leg while chopping wood on 25 June 1925, a day after Martha had put an insurance policy on him.
 As the circumstances were very strange to the insurance company, they refused to pay the sum and a lawsuit began.
 In the course of which, forensics experts were able to clearly prove by multiple traces on the leg that it was self-mutilation.
-Emil Marek, who was almost fully obedient to his wife, had purposely injured himself to get the sum insured.
+It was ruled that Emil Marek, who was almost fully obedient to his wife, had purposely injured himself to get the insurance benefit.

-In a protracted case in April 1927 the court found the Mareks not guilty of insurance fraud but guilty of bribing the public officials.
-A four month sentence was imposed.
+In a protracted case in April 1927, the court found the Mareks not guilty of insurance fraud but guilty of bribing public officials.
+A four-month sentence was imposed.
 As they had already spent over 4 months on remand they were released.
-The coroners assistant who was bribed received a 6 week sentence.
+The coroner's assistant who was bribed received a 6-week sentence.

 The public were largely on the beautiful Marek's side and suspected that the insurance company wanted to suppress the payment through legal mishaps.
 Despite the announcement of at least partial guilt, the insurance company (having lost their part of the case) agreed to settle the matters out of court and paid a large sum of money.